Tell me about yourself! Introduce yourself in English with EASE!

-This is the ultimate lesson to perfect your self introduction!
-Answer “tell me about yourself” confidently and with ease and introduce yourself in the correct way.
 Do you hesitate or feel a little awkward when you get asked to introduce yourself?
 Do you wonder if your self-introduction sounds natural and accurate?
-This is the best way to introduce yourself in English.
+This is the ultimate lesson to help you respond to “tell me about yourself”!

 Well hey there I’m Emma from mmmEnglish!
 Today I’m going to teach you to introduce yourself effectively.
 And there are three reasons why this is such an important skill to learn.
 Of course, we’ve got to introduce ourselves all the time, right?
 In lots of different contexts.